Schaka/rarrnomore/README.md

 If no rar is found, it sends a request to your torrent client to resume the torrent, starting the download.

 ## Setup
-Currently, the code is only published as a docker image to [DockerHub](https://hub.docker.com/repository/docker/schaka/rarrnomore).
+Currently, the code is only published as a docker image to GitHub.
 If you cannot use Docker, you're out of luck for now.

 ### Setting up Docker